SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 <br><br>![](images/11_03_0040.png)<br><br>

-## Exercise 11.4 - Configure the Approuter for Redirect
+## Exercise 11.4 - Configure the App Router for Redirect

 Your application will be available at `https://<approuter-url>/<app/id>`, and the application router will not redirect any traffic that hits the root URL.
 In this exercise, you will change this, so that your application will also be available at `https://<approuter-url>/`.